 Small pets: Although Vizsla puppies are excellent family dogs and can be tolerant of even small children provided you have established yourself as the "alpha" dog (its leader) with guidance the dog respects at all times, they are hunting dogs at heart and may not be safe around small pets like gerbils, mice, or other rodent pets, birds, etc. Despite this dog’s very obedient character with its strong motivation to please, it may not be able to overcome its inbred instincts.
 Therefore, it's best to forgo having small pets in the house once you adopt a Vizsla.

 Vizsla Proper Environment

 Vizslas are very athletic and must have plenty of room to run and play.
-They don't do well in apartments or with rather sedentary owners.
-They do equally well with rambunctious family life or "singlehood" devotion, as long as they get plenty of exercise, companionship, and attention.
-Your pet is very, very talented and can learn obedience tricks like fetching, tracking, or pointing very easily (and can do very well on the competitive show circuit as well for these tasks), and will also make an excellent watchdog.
+They cannot tolerate the confinements of apartment life or the lethargy of sedentary owners.
+Instead, they thrive on rambunctious family life or the devotion of an active single owner, with plenty of exercise, friendship and attention.
+This breed is very talented and can learn obedience tricks like fetching, tracking, or pointing very easily, excelling on the competitive show circuit for these tasks as well.
+In addition, they perform as outstanding watchdogs.